-PUBLIC ACCOUNTABILITY STATEMENT
+CORPORATE CITIZENSHIP REPORT AND PUBLIC ACCOUNTABILITY STATEMENT

-We report on the economic, environmental and social dimensions of our products and services, operations and community activities annually in Manulife's Public Accountability Statement.
+We report on the economic, environmental and social dimensions of our products and services, operations and community activities annually in Manulife's Corporate Citizenship Report and Public Accountability Statement.
 The report details our commitment to social responsibility, environmental sustainability, excellence in business conduct and corporate governance.
-This document can be found in the Corporate Citizenship section of the Company's website at www.manulife.com/pas.
+This document can be found in the Corporate Citizenship section of the Company's website at www.manulife.com/corporate-citizenship.